 National initiatives: Initiatives that may have national application were highlighted during this process, and similar initiatives from across the sector identified.
-Six such initiatives have been identified, and business cases are being developed for these.
 The aim of this workstream is to share innovation and reduce duplication by making DHBs aware of initiatives that would also meet their needs, so they can leverage off existing work.
 A list of projects will be available shortly.

 Digital enablement oversight group